 Trump Still On Steroids: How These Drugs Are Typically Used To Treat COVID-19

-President Trump told Fox Business News today, that he will be taking a steroid for COVID-19 for a "little bit longer."
+President Trump told Fox Business Network today, that he will be taking a steroid for COVID-19 for a "little bit longer."
 As his physicians told reporters last weekend, Trump started taking the drug on Saturday while he was still at the Walter Reed National Military Medical Center.

 The steroid, dexamethasone, is now part of the "standard of care" for COVID-19, says Dr. Celine Gounder, assistant professor of medicine and infectious diseases at NYU School of Medicine.